luisperestrelo19/Hijiffy/README.md

 ```bash
 php artisan hijiffy:import-properties
 ```
-The data file to import should be placed in the same folder as the `ImportProperties` command.
 Make sure your JSON file is located alongside `app/Console/Commands/ImportProperties/ImportProperties.php` before running the command.

 You can find the command implementation in `app/Console/Commands/ImportProperties/ImportProperties.php`.

 ### 📦 API responses

 The API always returns a JSON object.
 It does not include a specific property indicating success or failure.
-I nstead, the outcome of the request is determined by the HTTP status code.
+Instead, the outcome of the request is determined by the HTTP status code.

 ### ❌ Example: Validation Error Response